defsub/takeout/doc/bucket.md

 A file naming scheme isn't perfect and there can be issues.
 In most cases Takeout will try to make reasonable assumptions.
-For example, the Gorillaz self-title Gorillaz (2002) album has the track:
+For example, the Gorillaz self-titled Gorillaz (2002) album has the track:

     Music/Gorillaz/Gorillaz (2002)/02-5_4.flac